Apt-Intel/creds-api-backend/Docs/API Documentation.md

 | Parameter | Type     | Required | Description                                          |
 | --------- | -------- | -------- | ---------------------------------------------------- |
 | `mails`   | String[] | Yes      | Array of mail addresses to search for (max 10 items) |

+#### Input Validation

+- `mails`: Must be an array of 1-10 valid email addresses.
+- Other parameters: Same as single search endpoint.

 #### Example Request